 The Council will continue to support the development of educational facilities at Suffolk New College and University Campus Suffolk.
-Land for the further development of these facilities, specifically the existing campus site and Phase 3 of the University scheme of development, will be identified and safeguarded for education use through the IP-One Area Action Plan.
+Land for the further development of these facilities DELETED:, specifically the existing campus site and Phase 3 of the University scheme of development, will be identified and safeguarded for education use through the INSERTED: Site Allocations and Policies (Incorporating IP-One Area Action Plan INSERTED:) development plan document.

-The Council also supports the development of a new 14 - 19 centre outside the Borough near Copdock, to serve the western half of Ipswich, as well as large parts of South Suffolk.
+DELETED: The Council also supports the development of a new 14 - 19 centre outside the Borough near Copdock, to serve the western half of Ipswich, as well as large parts of South Suffolk.